 While working the machine, the blended batch can be discharged through an opening in the bottom of the mixing chamber to the next processing step.

 The internal mixture is a closed system.
 So, this machine is very safe and environmentally friendly.
 Health hazards are low since it is a closed system.

 The continuous mixture is a barrel shape mixture.
 Inside the barrel, there is a screw which is providing mixing action.
 Due to the rotation of the screw, material travels from the feed hopper to the discharge gate through the mixing chamber.
-Rotational screw provides shear force to the material.
+The rotational screw provides shear force to the material.
 This machine is a continuous machine.
 That means, the material can be continuously fed and continuously discharged.

 The feeding materials have different sizes, different shapes, and different densities.
-Due to the sheer force, the material is completely mixed and it is in powder form when passing working volume.
+Due to the sheer force, the material is completely mixed and it is in powder form when passing the working volume.
 After mixing, the material can be removed from the discharge gate.